mubashir-73/odin-recipes/README.md

 # odin-recipes
-My First Website
+My First Website.
-Setup a website.
-Improvise on the website based on learning from TOP.
-To be able to show a visually appealing and clean website....
+Looking forward to improvising on the website based on learning from TOP.Primary aim to be able to show a visually appealing and clean website....